MissingCore/Music/docs/personal-privacy-build.md

 <img src="./assets/personal-privacy-build/remove_sentry_1.png" alt="Visual steps on switching to the `latest-stable` branch." />

-Then click on the `src` folder, followed by the `app` folder, and then `_layout.tsx`.
+Then click on the `mobile` folder, followed by the `src` folder, followed by the `app` folder, and then `_layout.tsx`.
 You should see something similar to the following (pay attention to the "breadcrumbs" at the top to make sure you're in the right file):

 <img src="./assets/personal-privacy-build/remove_sentry_2.png" alt="Screen that you should see if you followed the steps correctly." />